pFarb/awesome-crypto-papers/README.md

 #### Zero Knowledge Proofs

+* [Proofs of knowledge](http://cseweb.ucsd.edu/~mihir/papers/pok.html) - A pair of papers which investigate the notions of proof of knowledge and proof of computational ability, M. Bellare and O. Goldreich.
 * [How to construct zero-knowledge proof systems for NP](http://www.wisdom.weizmann.ac.il/~oded/gmw1.html) - classic paper by Goldreich,  Micali and Wigderson.
 * [Proofs that yield nothing but their validity and a Methodology of Cryptographic protocol design](http://www.math.ias.edu/~avi/PUBLICATIONS/MYPAPERS/GMW86/GMW86.pdf) - by Goldreich,  Micali and Wigderson, a relative to the above.
 * [A Survey of Noninteractive Zero Knowledge Proof System and Its Applications](https://www.hindawi.com/journals/tswj/2014/560484/)